spacetelescope/drizzlepac/doc/source/multivisit.rst

     rv = hapmultisequencer.run_mvm_processing(input_filename)

 This function takes as either form of the input file generated for the input exposures in the current directory as the input parameter `input_filename`.
-This function then performs all the following processing steps automatically to generate the image mosaics from the exposures listed in the input file.
+This function then performs all the processing steps automatically to generate the image mosaics from the exposures listed in the input file.

-There are times, though, when the default processing need to be revised to account for the science goals of the processing or to account for the exposures available as inputs.
-These environmental variables can be used to control how the MVM processing deals with various types of input files:
+There are times, though, when the default processing needs to be revised to account for the science goals of the processing or to account for the exposures available as inputs.
+The following environmental variables can be used to control how the MVM processing deals with various types of input files:

 MVM_INCLUDE_SMALL